Murgany/IBM-final-cloud-app-with-database/README.md

 **Ignore  the general notes.
-This project is already comleted with a new assesement feature**
+This project is already completed with a new assesement feature**

 **General Notes**